yannmazita/hangman/README.md

 ### Application server

 Dependencies are defined in `pyproject.toml` and `requirements.txt`.
 The application server can be installed in a virtual environment.
-For example using Poetry and inside the `app` directory:
+For example using Poetry and in the project root:
 ```commandline
 poetry install
 ```